-Brenda is recognized as a leading lawyer in the field of Banking and Finance by Chambers USA: California 2015-2018.
+Brenda is recognized as a leading lawyer in the field of Banking and Finance by Chambers USA: California 2015 - 2020.
 She was also selected by her peers for inclusion in The Best Lawyers in America for 2016 - 2020 in the field of Banking and Finance Law.

-Brenda represents major commercial and investment banks, private equity sponsors and corporate borrowers in secured and unsecured syndicated financings, private placements of debt, leveraged acquisition financings, restructuring transactions and distressed debt investments.
+Brenda represents major commercial and investment banks, private equity sponsors and corporate borrowers in secured and unsecured syndicated financings, private placements of debt, leveraged acquisition financings, restructuring and work-out transactions and distressed debt investments.
 Her clients include agent banks, senior lenders, subordinated lenders, placement agents, private equity funds, borrower/issuers and other investors.

-She has extensive experience with second-lien financings, cross-border financings, cash flow and asset-based lending, mezzanine debt financings, synthetic letter of credit facilities, bridge loans, microfinance transactions, construction finance, tech lending, debtor-in-possession financings, complex subordination and intercreditor arrangements and debt-for-control transactions.
+She has extensive experience with second-lien financings, cross-border financings, cash flow and asset-based lending, mezzanine debt financings, tech lending, debtor-in-possession financings, complex subordination and intercreditor arrangements and debt-for-control transactions.